webex/webex-android-sdk/README.md

     }
     ```

-3. Register the device to send and receive calls:
+3. Register the device to Webex platform:

     ```java
     webex.phone().register(new CompletionHandler<Void>() {